TestCentricity/testcentricity_web/README.md

 When running tests in multiple concurrent threads using the `parallel_tests` gem, a new folder will be created within the `/downloads` folder for each test thread.
 This is to ensure that files downloaded in each test thread are isolated from tests running in other parallel threads.
 An example of the
-`/downloads` folder structure for 4 paralle threads is depicted below:
+`/downloads` folder structure for 4 parallel threads is depicted below:

     my_automation_project
         ├── config